Lio-n/dwf-m7-desafio/README.md

 ### The challenge

 - Create a website where you can publish a lost pet report with different data about the pet and its geographic location.
 For this we will use a front/back architecture, where the back will be exposed to an API that will use Postgre as a database.
-Use this [design](https://www.figma.com/file/jlBz7p7s1a2NyKUmwIY1jT/dwf-m7-desaf%C3%ADo?node-id=0%3A1) as a reference.
+Use this **[design](https://www.figma.com/file/jlBz7p7s1a2NyKUmwIY1jT/dwf-m7-desaf%C3%ADo?node-id=0%3A1)** as a reference.

-- Have a documented API with Postman and with the link to the documentation in the Readme.md.
-[API documentation](https://documenter.getpostman.com/view/17951846/UVsEV965).
+- Have a documented API with Postman and with the link to the documentation in the Readme.md. **[API documentation](https://documenter.getpostman.com/view/17951846/UVsEV965)**.

-- Upload the application to Heroku and add the link in the Readme.md.
-[Link Webapp](https://dwf-m7-looking-for-my-friend.herokuapp.com/)
+- Upload the application to Heroku and add the link in the Readme.md. **[Link Webapp](https://dwf-m7-looking-for-my-friend.herokuapp.com/)**

 ## My process